harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/custom-scan-reference.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-The Custom Step step enables you to configure supported scanners that don't yet have their own dedicated step in the Harness Step Library.
+The Custom Scan step enables you to configure supported scanners that don't yet have their own dedicated step in the Harness Step Library.

 import CustomScannersThatUseCustomStep from './shared/custom-scan/_scanners-that-use-custom-scan-step.md';